 Japan trip ideas based on your interests

-Japan is more than just Tokyo.
-If it’s your first time traveling to the Land of the Rising Sun, we’d definitely recommend a visit to its capital city as well as some of the other more well-known places like Kyoto and Osaka.
+Japan is more than just its capital city.
+If it’s your first time traveling to the Land of the Rising Sun, we’d definitely recommend spending some time in Tokyo, as well as some of the other more well-known places like Kyoto and Osaka.

 But, if you have been-there-done-that, or you have a lot of time to play with, check out our unique Japan itinerary ideas to get some inspiration.